JulianKemmerer/PipelineC/docs/pypeline_TESTS.md

 VHDL paths and bytes, checks name length and source/index coverage, and imports and elaborates the real top with GHDL. `name_index_test.py` covers source tracing, same-spelling definitions that must coexist, and a deliberately forced identity collision that must fail clearly.
-Existing AUTOFSM and native-versus-VHDL tests exercise generated helpers and specialization reuse in real hardware builds.
+Existing AUTO_FSM and native-versus-VHDL tests exercise generated helpers and specialization reuse in real hardware builds.

 ## `native_vs_vhdl_sim` probe rules